The Gospel in Philippians: Key Bible Verses & Commentary

 • Philippians 2:5-8: “Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.”

-Philippians 2:5-8 describes the humility and sacrificial nature of Christ.
-It instructs believers to have the same mindset as Christ Jesus, who, though He was in the form of God, did not consider equality with God something to be grasped.
-Instead, He took on the form of a servant, being made in human likeness.
-He humbled Himself by becoming obedient to the point of death, even death on a cross.
+These verses describe the sacrificial nature of Jesus Christ; instructing believers to take on the form of a servant, being made in human likeness.
+He humbled Himself by becoming obedient to the point of death on the cross.

 • Philippians 2:9-11: “Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”

-Philippians 2:9-11 reveals the exaltation of Christ following His humility and obedience.
-It states that God has highly exalted Jesus and given Him a name above every name, so that at the name of Jesus every knee should bow, in heaven, on earth, and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+These Scriptures reveal God’s exaltation of Christ following His obedience in death.
+It states that God gave Him a name above every name so that in the name of Jesus every knee should bow, in heaven, on earth, and under the earth.

 • Philippians 3:8-10: “Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith.
 That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death.”

-Philippians 3:8-10 expresses Paul’s profound commitment to knowing Christ.
-He counts all things as loss compared to the surpassing value of knowing Christ Jesus his Lord.
-For Paul, the loss of all things is considered gain because it allows him to gain Christ and be found in Him, not having his own righteousness from the law but the righteousness that comes through faith in Christ.
-Paul desires to know Christ and the power of His resurrection, sharing in His sufferings and becoming like Him in His death.
+Philippians 3:8-10 showcases Paul’s commitment to knowing the ways of Christ.
+For Paul, the loss of all things is considered gain because it allows him to gain Christ and be found in Him, not having his own righteousness from the law but the righteousness that comes through faith in the Gospel.

 • Philippians 3:20-21: “For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.”

 Philippians 3:20-21 contrasts the earthly focus of those who are enemies of the cross with the heavenly citizenship of believers.
-It states that our citizenship is in heaven, from where we eagerly await a Savior, the Lord Jesus Christ.
-He will transform our lowly bodies to be like His glorious body, by the power that enables Him to subject all things to Himself.
+It states that our citizenship is in heaven and goes on to speak of the physical and spiritual changes associated with a soul in its state with the Lord.

-As we delve into these key passages, it becomes evident that Philippians offers a rich and deeply personal presentation of the Gospel.
-The epistle not only emphasizes the joy and peace that come from a relationship with Christ but also calls believers to embody the humility and selflessness of Jesus in their own lives.
-Through its heartfelt exhortations and theological insights, Philippians provides a compelling vision of the Gospel’s power to transform hearts and minds, fostering a community of believers who live in joyful, humble service to one another and to Christ.
+As we dove into these key passages, it became evident that Philippians offer a deeply personal presentation of the Gospel.
+The epistle not only emphasizes the joy and peace that come from a relationship with Christ but also calls believers to embody the characteristics of Jesus in their own lives.
+As such, Philippians provides a compelling vision of the Gospel’s power to transform a heart of stone.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.